aiglesiasp/aiglesiasp/README.md

 I am a Telecommunications Engineer with a passion for technology and sports.

-My professional career has developed in the telecommunications field, where I have accumulated extensive experience as a Network Technician and had the opportunity to lead teams as a Systems and Networks Coordinator.
-For over 20 years, I have combined this career with my other great passion: basketball.
-I have been a coach, player, and referee, as well as a coordinator of teams and clubs, which has allowed me to develop leadership and group management skills.
+For over 20 years, my career has been developed in the telecommunications field, where I have accumulated extensive experience and had the opportunity to lead teams as a Systems and Networks Coordinator.
+Simultaneously, I have combined this career with my other great passion: basketball.
+I have been a coach, player, referee, and coordinator of teams and clubs, which has allowed me to develop leadership and group management skills.

+After completing my Telecommunications Engineering degree, I completed two intensive bootcamps: the first at KeepCoding, where I spent 10 months training in iOS and Android application development using the latest technologies.
+This bootcamp enabled me to find my first job in the sector as a FullStack Developer specializing in iOS and Android.
+Later, I completed a second bootcamp at Architect Coders, where I delved into advanced Android development for 3 months.

-At the same time, I have dedicated time to programming, teaching myself and completing courses on renowned platforms like KeepCoding and ArchitectCoders, with the goal of becoming a FullStack Developer specializing in iOS and Android.
-This combination of technical skills and leadership experience enables me to approach software development projects from a comprehensive perspective, applying both technological knowledge and the ability to coordinate teams and resources effectively.
+With several years of experience in this new field, I have also had the opportunity to share my knowledge as an iOS instructor at KeepCoding.
+This combination of academic training, professional experience, and teaching allows me to approach software projects from a comprehensive perspective, applying both my technical knowledge and my leadership and team coordination skills.

-My goal is to continue growing in the software development field, adding value through the combination of my expertise in telecommunications, programming, and team management.
+My goal is to continue growing in software development, adding value through my experience in telecommunications, programming, and team management.

 ## Skills:
 ![Kotlin](https://img.shields.io/badge/Kotlin-7F52FF?style=for-the-badge&logo=kotlin&logoColor=white&labelColor=101010)